evansbenj/2024_BIO722/8_genotyping_with_samtools_and_bcftools.md

 ln -s /home/ben/samtools_2016/bin/samtools
 ln -s /home/ben/samtools_2016/bcftools-1.3.1/bcftools
 ```
-and then make a directory called `my_chr9`, enter this directory, and make symbolic links to the chr9 reference files:
+and then make a directory called `my_chr9`, enter this directory, and make symbolic links to the chr9 reference files.
+We previously made these for a different chromosome using commands we went through earlier.
+We're making links to these files now to save some time:

 ```
 ln -s /1/scratch/ben/chr9_reference_genome/chr9.dict